List of Student Organizations

 ANIMAL CARE CLUB

-The purpose of the Pre-veterinary club is to further the knowledge of the veterinary medicine profession, promote preparation for vet-school applications, provide support to potential applicants, and organize volunteer activities within the community pertaining to the field.
+The purpose of the Animal Care club is to further the knowledge of the veterinary medicine profession, promote preparation for vet-school applications, provide support to potential applicants, and organize volunteer activities within the community pertaining to the field.

 The Archaeology Club aims to engage students in extracurricular archaeological activities, projects and events.
 We hope to give students more hands-on learning opportunities.